potatoTeto/fur2uge/README.md

 **Example:**

-If your output path is:
+If your input path is:

-    output/ExampleFilename.uge
+    input/ExampleFilename.fur

 And the `.fur` contains 3 subsongs: